WSPA-TV: Spartan ownership (1956–2000)

 After beginning operations, WSPA-TV initially operated for seven hours a day, later 12, from its studios on Main Street.
 In addition to CBS programs, it presented local shows including The Jane Dalton Show, Carolina Showtime, Cousin Bud's Settin' Room, Dancetown, and Tim the Squirrel.
 On the morning of May 16, 1960, a fire started in the air conditioning system and swept through the building shared by the WSPA radio and television stations, gutting it in what was deemed one of the worst fires in Spartanburg history to date.
-Operations continued unimpeded; Charlotte's WBTV and Greenville's WFBC-TV (now WYFF-TV) loaned equipment, and all television broadcasting shifted to Paris Mountain.
+Operations continued unimpeded; Charlotte's WBTV and Greenville's WFBC-TV (now WYFF) loaned equipment, and all television broadcasting shifted to Paris Mountain.
 In order to replace the lost studios, Spartan Radiocasting leased a former Colonial Stores grocery store on Converse Street and refitted it as a television studio within less than two months.
 This facility was expanded and remodeled in 1966, enabling WSPA-TV to be the first in the market to begin live local color broadcasting that September.

 WSPA-TV left downtown Spartanburg in April 1979, when it relocated to a new, 43000 ft2 building near the interchange of Interstate 85 and Interstate 26 that had been under construction since 1977.

 Walter J. Brown, who had been the president of Spartan Radiocasting since 1947, became its chairman in 1988.
 The company was renamed Spartan Communications in September 1995, shortly before Brown's death that November.

 During the late 1990s, Spartan Communications and WSPA-TV embarked on a series of relevant regional expansions.
 The first was a 1995 local marketing agreement with WNEG-TV (channel 32) in Toccoa, Georgia, which returned over-the-air CBS access to northeast Georgia after an affiliation switch in Atlanta the year prior.
-In 1997, Spartan Communications teamed with Pappas Telecasting to relaunch WASV-TV (channel 62) as a dual affiliate of The WB and UPN, operating the new station under a local marketing agreement.
+In 1997, Spartan Communications teamed with Pappas Telecasting to relaunch WASV-TV (channel 62) as an affiliate of The WB and UPN, operating the new station under a local marketing agreement.